Port of Bridgwater: Canal extension

 The Bridgwater and Taunton Canal had been built from Taunton to a basin at Huntworth, to the east of Bridgwater, where it entered the River Parrett.
-The early years of operation were marred by a series of legal disputes, with connection to the River Tone at Taunton having been made forcibly by the canal company, and which were only resolved when the Bridgwater and Taunton Canal Company and the Conservators, who managed the River Tone Navigation, agreed that the Canal Company should take over the Tone Navigation.
-The arrangement also allowed a short extension to French Weir for junctioning with the Grand Western Canal, while the Conservators were allowed to conduct an annual inspection of the canal, and to resume their ownership of the river if the canal was not maintained in good order.
+The early years of operation were marred by a series of legal disputes, with connection to the River Tone at Taunton having been made forcibly by the canal company, and which were only resolved when the Bridgwater and Taunton Canal Company and the Conservators, who managed the River Tone Navigation, agreed that the canal company should take over the Tone Navigation.
+The arrangement also allowed a short extension to French Weir for junctioning with the Grand Western Canal, while the conservators were allowed to conduct an annual inspection of the canal, and to resume their ownership of the river if the canal was not maintained in good order.

 Construction of docks

 By the start of the 19th century, four companies dominated the ports trade: Stuckey and Bagehot; Haviland; Axford; Sully.
 Each were in constant demand to the Corporation of Bridgwater for better port facilities, who had commissioned a number of surveys to construct a floating harbour.

-After the Bristol and Exeter Railway obtained an Act of Parliament to construct a railway which would pass through Bridgwater in 1836, to protect its trade the canal company sought their own Act to construct a floating harbour to the west of Bridgwater, and to extend their canal to join it.
-This was obtained on 21 April 1837, and the works were started.
+After the Bristol and Exeter Railway obtained the Bristol and Exeter Railway Act 1836 (6 & 7 Will.
+4. c. xxxvi) to construct a railway which would pass through Bridgwater, to protect its trade the canal company sought their own act of Parliament to construct a floating harbour to the west of Bridgwater, and to extend their canal to join it.
+The Bridgwater and Taunton Canal Navigation Act 1837 (7 Will.
+4 & 1 Vict. c. xi) was obtained on 21 April 1837, and the works were started.

 Construction work involved a deep cutting from Albert Street to West Street, a short tunnel at West Street, and an inner basin that covered 4 acre.
 A smaller outer basin covering 0.5 acre was connected to the inner basin by a lock and to the river by a ship lock consisting of a single 40 ft gate, and a barge lock, consisting of a pair of 14 ft gates.
 The whole outer basin could be used as a lock by larger ships up to 600 tons.
 The estimated cost of £25,000 for the scheme escalated to nearly £100,000, most of which was raised by mortgage.

 The new facilities were opened on 25 March 1841, after which the basin and locks at Huntworth were filled in.
 Trade increased from 90000 LT in 1840, before the harbour opened, to 120000 LT shortly afterwards.
 Around 2,400 vessels per year were using the port by 1853.
-The Canal Company had hoped that the opening of the Grand Western Canal in 1838 and the Chard Canal in 1842 would increase traffic significantly, but their impact was marginal.
+The canal company had hoped that the opening of the Grand Western Canal in 1838 and the Chard Canal in 1842 would increase traffic significantly, but their impact was marginal.